boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Language Preference](/static/assets/managing-resources/images/language-preference.png)

-> **NOTE:**  NOTE: Make sure the `Disable user language preference` option is disabled in the site settings for applying user preference language on your site.
+> **NOTE:**  Make sure the `Disable user language preference` option is disabled in the site settings to apply the user preference language on your site.
 For more details, please visit [here](/localization/latest/#site-language-settings).

 ### Default pinboard
-Users can select a default pinboard by selecting one of the added pinboards from the drop-down.
+Users can select a default pinboard by choosing one of the added pinboards from the drop-down.

 ![Default Pinboard](/static/assets/managing-resources/images/default-pinboard.png)

-Default Pinboard will be loaded by default when the user navigates to the Pinboard page.
-Click [here](/managing-resources/manage-pinboards/) to know more about pinboards.
+The default pinboard will be loaded when the user navigates to the Pinboard page.
+Click [here](/managing-resources/manage-pinboards/) to learn more about pinboards.

 ### Dashboard settings
 #### AutoSave filter